GenomicsAotearoa/hts_workshop_mpi/docs/level2/25_assembly_polishing.md

     A comprehensive comparison of polishing tools was published in 2019 ([Fu *et al.*, 2019](https://doi.org/10.1186/s13059-018-1605-z)), which is still a useful reference for getting started if you are using short reads to polish a long read assembly.
 When working with exclusively long read data, `racon` is probably the best (most robust and universally applied) tool for a first attempt at error correction.

+!!! question "Do we always need to polish an assembly?"

     Whether or not our assembly will benefit from polishing is hard to predict.
 When working through this process it is a good idea to make copies of your data as you perform different correction procedures (or combinations of procedures) and to evaluate each outcome.

-In theory, good assemblies can be obtained by applying the workflow;

-1. Assemble
-1. Polish with `racon`
-   1. Repeat up to four times
-1. Polish with `medaka`

-But this is not always the case, and you often need to compare each iteration of the assembly to a reference to see how different regions are affects.
-For today, we will restrict ourselves to using `racon` as it is a powerful tool and easy to apply to our current data sets.
+You often need to compare each iteration of the assembly to a reference to see how different regions are affects.

 ---